 - Get WooCommerce Product Table and install it on your WordPress site (Plugins → Add New).

 - Head to WooCommerce → Settings → Products → Product tables.

 2. Configure your product table settingsNow, the WooCommerce display all products purchased by user plugin setup wizard will open.
 Use it to choose how you want your product tables to work.

 To optimize the display of previously purchased products in WooCommerce, consider implementing the following recommended settings for the WooCommerce display all products purchased by user feature:

 - Choose your columns - To list a customer's order history, I recommend keeping your columns simple.
 Just display factual customer data about each product, such as a thumbnail image, name, and price.
+Everything is optional, e.g. if you can list products without images if you prefer.
 Don't include more general information such as the description, as the user is already familiar with the product.
 You should almost certainly include a

 buycolumn because this allows users to re-order the product directly from the list.
 (Read full instructions)